Getting started with Wild Apricot

 Sending email blasts

 You can use Wild Apricot to send mass emails – such as newsletters and announcements – to people in your contact database.
+You can send an email blast immediately or schedule it to be delivered automatically at a particular date and time.

 You can control who receives your email blasts by searching or filtering your member list or contact list.